 Fight Club (1999)

-David Fincher‘s cult classic Fight Club is another excellent film that focuses on mental health.
+David Fincher‘s cult classic Fight Club is one of the best films mental health that focuses on telling what mental health is.
 It stars Edward Norton and Brad Pitt in lead roles.
 It focuses on the life of an unnamed depressed man (Edward Norton) who is also suffering from dissociative identity disorder (DID).
 He creates Tyler Durden (Brad Pitt) as a coping mechanism.
 The film illustrates the life of a man suffering from a mental disorder in a very entertaining manner.

 What do you think of this article?
 Let us know in the comments section below!